Pape station: Future

 Previously, former mayor David Miller proposed the Transit City plan, part of which outlined the Don Mills LRT line, running along Don Mills Road from station to Pape station.
 Along with much of the proposals under that plan, the Don Mills LRT was scrapped by succeeding mayor Rob Ford.

 In September 2019, the Government of Ontario announced plans for the Ontario Line, a successor to the Relief Line.
 The line is planned to intersect with the station.
 A tentative completion date has been set for 2027.
 As of July 2020, construction timing and impacts to Pape station have not yet been announced.

-The Ontario Line is a planned rapid transit line that will connect Science Centre station (on Line 5 Eglinton) to Exhibition GO station (on the Lakeshore West GO line).
+The Ontario Line is a planned rapid transit line that will connect Don Valley station (on Line 5 Eglinton) to Exhibition GO Station (on the Lakeshore West GO line).
 A connection to Line 2 is planned at Pape station.
 The new platform and tracks will be constructed underneath and perpendicular to the existing Line 2 platforms, slightly to the east of Pape Avenue, to avoid traffic and utility disruptions during construction.
 As of December 2020, the expected completion date of the Ontario Line is 2030.